Ipe Ivandić: Personal life

 From his early days at Bijelo Dugme during the mid-1970s, Ivandić was in a relationship with Irhada Muhić (later Sulejmanpašić).

-In the early 1980s, he began a romantic involvement with Amila Sulejmanović (later Welland) whom he also collaborated with musically.
+Sometime after his late 1982 prison release, Ivandić began a romantic involvement with Amila Sulejmanović (later Welland), eight years his junior, whom he would also start collaborating with musically.
 The relationship ended in 1988 when she moved to London.
 In 2018, Sulejmanović released her autobiography Ključ bubnja tama, significant portions of which centre around her musical career in Yugoslavia and relationship with Ivandić.

 In 1988, Ivandić began a relationship with Dragana Tešić.
 The two got married in 1990 following the premature end of Bijelo Dugme's 1989 tour that would eventually turn out to be the band's last activity.
 The couple's son Filip was born in Sarajevo in 1991.

 On January 12, 1994, Ivandić died after falling from the 6th floor of the Metropol Hotel in Belgrade (at the time Serbia, FR Yugoslavia).
 It is generally believed that it was a suicide, but Bebek in the same interview says he has trouble believing it based on his prior knowledge of Ivandić and his habits.